Skip to main content

 Mythos

-Claude Code Hooks and Skills are the two extensibility systems built into @Claude Code — hooks for automated reactions to events, and skills for reusable prompt workflows.
-Together, they turn Claude Code from a general-purpose agent into a customized @augmentation system tailored to your specific workflow.
+Claude Code Hooks and Skills are the two complementary extensibility systems built into 📝Claude Code — the 📝Hook (Claude Code) handles automated reactions to lifecycle events, and the 📝Skill (Claude Code) handles reusable workflows invoked by name.
+Together, they turn Claude Code from a general-purpose agent into a customized 📝augmentation system tailored to a specific workflow.

 {